Oscar Onley: Career

 The following January, Onley took his first individual professional win in an uphill finish on Stage Five of the 2024 Tour Down Under, ultimately finishing fourth overall.

 Onley competed in the 2024 Tour de France, his second Grand Tour.
 On Stage 17, he was involved in the day's breakaway and finished fifth on the stage.
 He also managed to be in the breakaway on the following stage, and was part of the nine-man group that first reached the foot of the Col de la Bonette, but was unable to stay with the leading riders during the ascent.
 Onley finished 39th overall in the General Classification and 10th in the Young Rider Classification.

 In September he raced in the Tour of Britain, the first stage of which started and finished in his hometown, Kelso.
 He finished the Tour second overall and won the Youth Classification, which he had been leading since Stage Two.

 On 17 September 2024 it was announced that Onley would represent Great Britain in the elite men's road race at the 2024 UCI Road World Championships in Zurich.
 He finished in 16th place with a time of 6:31:22, 3 minutes and 52 seconds behind winner Tadej Pogačar, making him the highest-placed British rider.

 On 27 July 2025, Onley placed fourth in the 2025 Tour de France, finishing 12 minutes and 12 seconds behind the winner Tadej Pogačar.

+In December 2025, Onley signed for from the beginning of the 2026 season, after agreeing a transfer from Team Picnic–PostNL.